-I Credit.
+1 Credit.
 This course is designed to offer students an opportunity to build on the basic skills of content development, feature writing, layout design, and photography learned in Yearbook I. In addition, Yearbook II will assume leadership positions on the staff by becoming section editors responsible for guiding Yearbook I staff members in all aspects of yearbook creation.
 This course requires students to obtain material for production.
 Attendance at student activities and sporting events off-campus and during non-school hours is required for coverage, failure to attend will affect student grade.
 Students are responsible for arranging transportation to and from these events.
-Prerequisite: Yearbook I and teacher consent.
-Students interested in joining the Yearbook staff should contact Mrs. Ashman, naashman@ksbe.edu.